mgba-emu/mgba/README.md

 - [blip-buf](https://code.google.com/archive/p/blip-buf), which is copyright © 2003 – 2009 Shay Green and used under a Lesser GNU Public License.
 - [LZMA SDK](http://www.7-zip.org/sdk.html), which is public domain.
 - [MurmurHash3](https://github.com/aappleby/smhasher) implementation by Austin Appleby, which is public domain.

+If you are a game publisher and wish to license mGBA for commercial usage, please email [licensing@mgba.io](mailto:licensing@mgba.io) for more information.